graik/labhamster/README.md

 ./manage.py loaddata initial_data.json
 ```

-If you did *not* load the example data, you should at least create a super.
-Recommended user name is "admin":
+If you did *not* load the example data, you should at least create a super user account.
+Otherwise you won't be able to log into your labhamster server.
 ```
 ./manage.py createsuperuser
 ```